Mary Cover Lawry: Marriage

 Although Rowland Hassall had strong Anglican-Calvinist sympathies, he welcomed Protestant missionaries of differing faiths into the area, and often into his home.
 Walter was a Wesleyan missionary.

 After their marriage, the couple lived on Macquarie Street in Sydney.
 Their first child, Elizabeth, was born prematurely on 19 August 1820, in the midst of an influenza epidemic.
 Lawry was sick for days before the delivery.
 A premature infant was among the most susceptible people to get the pneumonia-like flu.
 The baby died on 1 September 1820, three days after her grandfather Rowland Hassall died, and she was buried at St John's Cemetery, Parramatta.
 The Lawrys had three surviving children at the time of Mary's death, Henry, Elizabeth, and Mary Australia.

 Missionary

 Lawry and her husband performed missionary work together.
 The first Wesleyan Chapel in Parramatta, located next to their simple "Mission House", was opened in 1821.
 The construction of the chapel was partially funded by most of Lawry's dowry.
 Convicts provided the labour.
-Walter stood his ground for the church to be Wesleyan, althouth his father-in-law believed that it should be overseen by a body of Anglicans, Congregationalists and Wesleyans.
+Walter stood his ground for the church to be Wesleyan, although his father-in-law believed that it should be overseen by a body of Anglicans, Congregationalists and Wesleyans.
 Lawry led the first Sunday school there.